 I know I'm going to take heat for this article.
 I'll lose some of my religious followers.
 Maybe even a couple of friends from old jobs or high school.
 But I think those of us with the privilege and position to come out have GOT to be willing to talk about this stuff.
 To explore the complexities and the rainbow of human expression beyond labels.
 To understand that the full array of human variation absolutely applies to one of our most common behaviors.
 But also just to talk about it AT ALL.
-The heteronormative world that seeks to push everything into one of two or––if VERY "open minded––three columns. ("Oh, and also please shut up about it if you're in column 2 or 3"), and they complain bitterly that anything beyond that is "too complicated."
-Usually after memorizing all the Pokemon.
+The heteronormative world that seeks to push everything into one of two or––if VERY "open minded––three columns. ("Oh, and also please shut up about it if you're in column 2 or 3.")
+And they complain bitterly that anything beyond that is "too complicated."
+(Usually after memorizing all the Pokemon.)
 I'd hate to see double plus ungood linguistic minimalism be allowed to define us when there's a whole world of lunches out there with which to extrapolate on as blunt an instrument as a label.
 And absolutely they can't be allowed to silence this discussion in a broader sense.

 Still, when it comes to self-identities as complex as gender and sexuality, it is 31 flavors of obnoxious, elitist, gatekeepery, and shitty to dictate to entire groups of people how they ought to identify, to presume their (group) ignorance of any discourse, to "No True Scotsman" the label you insist they REALLY have while arbitrating that language only ever changes in the way you proclaim it to have changed (thus the label you deem the One True Label™ cannot possibly be tainted in any mind), and proclaiming that anyone who fails to immediately fall in line with their suggestion is some flavor or another of bigot.

 ....rather than simply take the two goddamned minutes to ask someone why they picked that label and listen with a little good faith understanding.